 There are many other lesson ideas from Young Ocean Explorers - choose another one.
-Young Ocean Explorers You can find out about some of the amazing creatures that live in or visit the Hauraki Gulf.
-There are also lessons on some of the amazing places in Tikapa Moana.
+Young Ocean Explorers You can find out about some of the amazing creatures that live in or visit our moana.
+There are also lessons on some of the amazing places in Aotearoa.
 Or you could explore ideas of how people are connected to the moana / ocean.